 CEAD MILE FAILTE

-Established in 1973, the purpose of the St. Andrew’s Society of Vermont is to celebrate and share our Scottish heritage and culture with all who have an interest, to sponsor and promote traditional Scottish activities, and to connect with other like-minded Scottish organizations nationwide.
+Established in 1973, St. Andrews Society – Vermont is a 501(3)(c) nonprofit organization.
+SAS-VT’s purpose is to celebrate and share our Scottish heritage and culture with all who have an interest, to sponsor and promote traditional Scottish activities, and to connect with other like-minded Scottish organizations nationwide.

 Upcoming Events

-St Andrew’s Society of Vermont is proud to be a sponsor of the Quechee Scottish Games, and has been since forming the society in 1973.
+St Andrew’s Society of Vermont is proud to be a sponsor of the Quechee Scottish Games, as it has been since forming the society in 1973.

 Loon Mtn, Lincoln VT